Second MacDonald ministry: Social policy

-The Local Government Act 1929 abolished the workhouse test and replaced the Poor Law with public bodies known as Public Assistance Committees for the relief of the poor and destitute, while Poor Law hospitals came under the control of local authorities.
-The Poor Law Act of 1930 also encouraged local authorities (in the words of one study) "to work with a local voluntary group to find suitable employment for deaf people."
+The Poor Law Act 1930 (20 & 21 Geo.
+5. c.
+17) also encouraged local authorities (in the words of one study) "to work with a local voluntary group to find suitable employment for deaf people."
 The lid was kept on the (then) ever present risk of a naval arms race, while the system of naval officer recruitment was reformed to make it less difficult for working-class sailors to secure promotion from the ranks.
 George Lansbury, the First Commissioner of Works, sponsored a "Brighter Britain" campaign and introduced a number of facilities in London parks such as mixed bathing, boating ponds, and swings and sandpits for children.

-A number of other initiatives were undertaken by the Office of Works during Labour's time in office, including extensions in the amenities of the Parks and Palaces under its charge, and the spending of thousands of pounds on various improvements for the preservation of memorials across the country, as characterised by the restoration of a castle at Porchester near Portsmouth.
+A number of other initiatives were undertaken by the Office of Works, including extensions in the amenities of the parks and palaces under its charge, and the spending of thousands of pounds on various improvements for the preservation of memorials across the country, as characterised by the restoration of a castle at Porchester near Portsmouth.

 In Scotland, various welfare initiatives were carried out by the Scottish Office.
 Medical services in the Highlands and Islands were extended and stabilised, while limits imposed by a previous Conservative administration on the scale of Poor Law relief were scrapped, along with a system of offering the Poor House "as test for able-bodied men who have been out of work for a long period."